-Our recent report on funeral costs found that only 1% of people know all their loved one’s funeral preferences.
+Our recent report on funeral costs found that less than 1% of people know all their loved one’s funeral preferences.

-Less than half are sure whether their partner would like a religious or non-religious ceremony, and only two thirds know if they’d want a burial or cremation.
+Only two in five are sure whether their partner would like a religious or non-religious ceremony, and just over half know if they’d want a burial or cremation.

 We all think we know those closest, but in reality most of us are unsure about the send-off our loved ones would really like.